 - Common Room

 The School of LLMVC has a dedicated space for its PGT and PGR students, a friendly common room located in Taylor C6.
-The door is kept locked but you can get the code easily from the School office or Dr. Bryzgel.
+The door is kept locked but you can get the code from the School office.
 The common room is yours to use as you like, for meetings, quiet study, social events, to eat lunch or grab a coffee.
 There is a coffee machine, tea kettle, microwave and refrigerator for you to use, and cosy chairs to relax in.
 The Common Room also features a “de-stress” corner, with de-stressing toys and games, and coloring books.